anthony-dallagnola/bike_handler/README.md

+# Install the server

-Clone the repo
+* Clone the repository

-Install packages if not already installed `npm install`
+* Install packages if not already installed
+  * npm install

+# Test the server
+* Run the tests
+  * npm test

+# Read the documentation
+* Generate the documentation, apiDoc must be installed globally `npm i -g apidoc`
+  * ./generateDoc.sh
+* Launch a browser at your folder path + public/apidoc/index.html

+# Launch the server
-Launch the server `node bin/www`
+* Launch the server

-There are some test curl calls in curl_commands file

-Have fun with it
+  * npm start